Nima-Khodabandelou/Notes/README.md

    }
 }
 ##
-method:
+method

  exposes behavior of object
  must have a return type
  is invoked explicitly
  is not provided by the compiler in any case. method name may or may not be same as class name.
 ##
-Type promotion in Java:
+Type promotion in Java

 Byte -> Short -> Int
 Char -> Int
 Int -> Long -> Float -> Double

 Ex:
 public class Test
 {